amplab/training/ampcamp/succinct.md

-Again, contrast the performance of `get(key)` for SuccinctKVRDD and Spark's native RDD -- the benefits arise due to Succinct's native support for _random access_ as opposed to performing data scans in regular RDDs.
+Again, contrast the performance of `get(key)` for SuccinctKVRDD and Spark's native RDD -- the benefits arise due to Succinct's native support for _random access_ as opposed to scan based data retrieval in regular RDDs.

 In addition, SuccinctKVRDD also supports random access _within values_.
 For instance, we can extract the first 100 bytes for the `article` with `articleId` 42 as follows: